 WIND FARM SHIPPING ROUTE TEMPLATE

 The wind farm “Shipping route” guidance template below is to be used as guidance and approval of distances between wind farm boundaries and shipping routes is on a case by case basis with MCA and relevant navigation stakeholders.
+It is important to recognise that the template is not a prescriptive tool but needs intelligent application and advice will be provided on a case-by-case basis.